Mitsubishi T-2: Design

 The T-2's configuration was clearly reminiscent of that of the two-seat Jaguar, with the two aircraft having the same overall configuration and some resemblance in details.
-In particular, the T-2 was also powered by two Rolls-Royce Turbomeca Adour turbofans, the same engine type used by the Jaguar, license-built by Ishikawajima-Harima Heavy Industries under the designation "TF40-IHI-801A".

-Despite this similarity, the T-2 was not a copy of the Jaguar, and the two aircraft could be distinguished at a glance, the T-2 having a more dartlike appearance, being noticeably longer and having a distinctly shorter wingspan than the Jaguar.
-The T-2 also had many detail differences.
-For example, since the JASDF had no rough-field requirement, the T-2 had conventional single-wheeled landing gear and not the distinctive heavy duty landing gear of the Jaguar.
+In particular, the T-2 was also powered by a pair of Rolls-Royce Turbomeca Adour turbofans, the same engine type used by the Jaguar, that were license-built by Ishikawajima-Harima Heavy Industries under the designation "TF40-IHI-801A".
+Despite this similarity, the T-2 was not a direct copy of the Jaguar, and the two aircraft could be visually distinguished from one another; the T-2 had a more dart-like appearance, being noticeably longer and having a distinctly shorter wingspan than the Jaguar.
+Furthermore, the T-2 also had many detailed differences.
+For example, since the JASDF had no rough-field requirement, the T-2 possessed conventional single-wheeled landing gear, unlike the distinctive heavy duty landing gear present on the Jaguar.

-The T-2 was made mostly of aircraft aluminum alloys, though it featured selective use of titanium.
+The T-2 was composed primarily of aviation-grade aluminum alloys, though it featured selective use of titanium.
 The high-mounted wings had a leading edge sweep of 42.5° and a 9° anhedral.
 The wings feature noticeable "leading edge root extensions (LERX)" and full-span leading edge slats, with a "dogtooth" discontinuity on the outer edge of the span, though the dogtooth did not split the slat.
 There was a single ¾-span flap on the trailing edge, unlike the full-span double-slotted split flaps of the Jaguar, but the T-2 did have twin spoilers on each wing just forward of the flap for roll control instead of ailerons, another element clearly derived from the Jaguar.
 There was a small fence mounted inboard on the top of the wing.
 There were no fuel tanks in the wings.